 I also hold a post-graduate qualification in Cognitive Behavioural Therapy (CBT) approach which, for example, can be extremely helpful in identifying and challenging unhelpful thinking or behaviours that may be perpetuating anxiety or depression.

 I have also completed a Dialectical Behavioural Therapy (DBT) Foundational Training.
-DBT is typically recommended for people experiencing Emotionally Unstable Personality Disorder (EUPD), this used to be know as Borderline Personality Disorder ( BPD ).
-As such, I am able to offer DBT informed work; this draws from elements of DBT framework.
-I am also able to offer pure DBT as part of the DBT Sussex Consultation team.
+DBT is typically recommended for people experiencing Emotionally Unstable Personality Disorder (EUPD), as well as for anyone who struggles to regulate their emotions.
+I am able to offer DBT informed therapy.

 I have completed and regularly attend continuing professional development trainings in working with gender and sexual minority clients.
 I recognise that being LGBTQI and living in a normatively heterosexual and cis-gendered society can increase and compound the psychological distress experienced by people from these populations.
 I work with LGBTQI clients in an entirely non-pathologising way.